 100% guaranteed, if you put the time in, you can learn to play guitar.

-You can play any style of music you like, write songs, play with others, record and mix, read and write music, and understand your instrument.
+I can help you play any style of music you like, write songs, play with others, record and mix, read and write music, and understand your instrument.

-We start from the very beginning.
-The student doesn't need to have any prior music skill.
+We start from wherever the student is, including from the very beginning.
+The student doesn't need to have any prior music skill or experience.
 If the student has some musical experience, we can pick up where appropriate and build from there.